Funded by the Mozilla Responsible Computer Science Challenge:

-* I am currently completing the individual-level quantitative analysis, which may reveal insights into how individual students were impacted by the activity.
+* I am currently conducting the quantitative analysis, which may reveal insights into how students were impacted by the role play activity.

-Qualitative Data: Responses from two open-ended questions in the post-activity survey provided us with a wealth of qualitative feedback.
-The insights generated via the affinity map below will inform future iterations of Activity 1 as well as our subsequent role play activities.
+Qualitative Data: The responses from two open-ended questions in the post-activity survey provided us with insights that will inform future iterations of Activity 1 as well as our subsequent role play activities.

-While the group-level findings largely fail to demonstrate the effectiveness of our role play activity at cultivating ethics-inclusive mindsets among CS undergraduates, the qualitative data tells another story.
 Many participants found the activity to be thought-provoking, relevant to their degree, and refreshingly engaging compared to more traditional class sessions.
-They particularly enjoyed approaching a real world issue from multiple perspectives.
+They especially liked exploring a real-world scenario through multiple perspectives.

 - Develop, Pilot, and Evaluate Activity 2